Chengde Travel Guide 🧳 Hidden Gems in Chengde to Visit

 If you are based more centrally this is likely a fair trek (not walkable though) for you but it’s worth it for the milkshakes and the food no doubt.

-The menu is pretty expansive and includes a number of western favourites.
+The menu is pretty expansive and includes some western favourites.
 The one shown on the right here is a nice, flavoursome curry with breaded chicken,

-As stated, the milkshakes are worth the journey alone and there are also pizza’s and salads to tuck into also.
+As stated, the milkshakes are worth the journey alone and there are also pizzas and salads to tuck into.

 Despite being a little bit out of the way (that is if you are staying nearer the central/mountain resort area), it’s still very easy to access the Jazz Cafe, just don’t expect to walk there.